Coencidental/My-Terminal-Application/README.md

 ## Code Structure

-After confirming the individual project details, requirements and overall elements, an initial draft build was done to explore exactly how the execution of the game logic would be achieved.
+After confirming the individual project details, their requirements and the overall concept, an initial draft build was done to explore exactly how the execution of the game logic would be achieved.
 This consisted of a single ruby file, 2 classes, and incredibly lacking optimization for efficiency/modularization.
 At the time, this was necessary to gain a grounded understanding of how to mathematically distribute my required variables and objects, and gave an excellent reference when it came to creating a more modular reformat of this project, with a focus on shared variables.

 Focusing more on refining the code and logic, I decided that 3 classes would allow me to divide the steps I needed into user interaction, game generation/flow control, and card generation/flow control.
 This worked for a simple implementation, but it immediately became clear that it would make far more sense to use 4 modules instead of 3, as it would allow me to split the card logic into two parts, and classify one as a deck object, forming an intermediary initializer/controller for my required card objects.